yuhko-msft/microsoft-graph-docs/concepts/recipes/work-with-users.md

 In this article, you'll learn about the sequence of Microsoft Graph calls that are used to accomplish a fictional user provisioning scenario.

+> [!TIP]
+> See [Sample code](#sample-code) at the end of this article for downloadable sample source files that implement these calls using our Microsoft Graph SDKs.

 ## Required permissions

 Any application that provisions users will need write access to Azure Active Directory.
 If the application will be performing these actions as a user (using [delegated authentication](auth-v2-user.md)), that user will need to be an administrator.
 Alternatively, permissions can be granted to the application directly (using [application authentication](auth-v2-service.md)), allowing it to provision users without an authenticated user.